coder/coder/docs/README.md

 ## Installing Coder

-Install [the latest release](https://github.com/coder/coder/releases) on a system with at least 2 CPU cores and 2 GB RAM.
+Install [the latest release](https://github.com/coder/coder/releases) on a system with at least 1 CPU core and 2 GB RAM.

 To tinker, start with dev-mode (all data is in-memory, and is destroyed on exit):